Save Yourself from a Tax Bill: Update Your W-4 Now!

 - Consider each source of taxable income as a "job"

-- Use the information from the worksheet to complete a W-4, or use the entity's W-4 substitute
+- Use the information to complete a W-4, or use the entity's W-4 substitute

 If the entity paying the nonwage income won't withhold Idaho tax for you:

 - Estimate your income tax for the nonwage income source:

 - Estimate your annual income for the source